Minthis Villages

 Minthis Villages (also: Villages of Minthi) is a local tourism and heritage grouping of three neighbouring communities in the Paphos District of Cyprus: Episkopi, Kallepeia and Tsada.
-The grouping is centred on the uplands and the Ezousa valley around the historic monastery of Stavros tis Minthis.
+The grouping is centered on the uplands and the Ezousa valley around the historic monastery of Stavros tis Minthis.

 Geography

 The three villages occupy a breezy plateau and the upper Ezousa valley north-east of the city of Paphos.
 Episkopi lies on the west side of the valley, Kallepeia to the east among vineyards, and Tsada on the higher ground between them.